-Crash Course in Statistics for Neuroscience Center Zurich
+Crash Course in Statistics

 An annual course for students of the ZNZ to get hands-on acquaintance with statistics and its application to research.
 The goal of this course is to establish basic concepts required for good statistical practice and to give insights into the statistical programming environment R using RStudio and reporting tools such as Rmarkdown.
 Using real world examples we will show possibilities, limitations, and caveats of using statistics in neurosciences and research in general.
 This course gives 2 ECTS credit points.
 If you miss more than 3h there will be no credits awarded.

 July 27 – 31, 2020, 09:00 – 16:00 (CEST) at University Campus Irchel, room will be announced soon.

 Registration + Administration

 Heidi Gauss, firstname.lastname@example.org, Tel.
 044 635 33 82

 Participants will come to…

 - have a basic knowledge of statistics

 - gain familiarity with R and Rstudio, as well as R packages from CRAN